Dissenting academies: London area

 Newington Green, in those days a village north of London, had several academies.
 Charles Morton (1626–1698), the educator and minister who ended his career as vice-president of Harvard College, ran an influential academy; the Oxford Dictionary of National Biography judges Morton's "probably the most impressive of the dissenting academies [prior to 1685], enrolling as many as fifty pupils at a time".
 The ODNB goes on to describe its advanced and varied curriculum (religion, classics, history, geography, mathematics, natural science, politics, and modern languages) and a well-equipped laboratory, and even "a bowling green for recreation".
 Lectures were given in English, not Latin, and Daniel Defoe, one of Morton's students, praised its attention to the mother tongue.
-Samuel Wesley the elder, a contemporary of Defoe's, described his teacher "as universal in his learning", although he also attacked the academy on uncertain grounds for promoting king-killing doctrines.
+Samuel Wesley, a contemporary of Defoe's, described his teacher "as universal in his learning", although he also attacked the academy on uncertain grounds for promoting king-killing doctrines.
 James Burgh, author of The Dignity of Human Nature and Thoughts on Education, opened his dissenting academy there in 1750.
 (His widow helped Mary Wollstonecraft establish her school in the village.)
 Anna Laetitia Barbauld, so closely associated with other leading dissenting academies, chose to spend the latter third of her life in Newington Green.

 Homerton College, Cambridge started life as the dissenting academy Independent College, Homerton, then another village north of London.